The IPO Illusion: Why Public Investors Are Arriving Late

 That doesn’t mean every IPO is bad.
 But investors should stop treating IPOs like they’re automatically getting in early.
 In many modern IPOs, “early” was five funding rounds ago.

-The public used to fund the growth story.
-Now the public often funds the payout.
+The public used to fund the growth story; now we need to be careful not to fund the payout.

 Shean